kodekloudhub/golang/docs/07-struct-methods-and-interfaces/03-interfaces.md

     > Error

-    There is a bug in this program.
+    * There is a bug in this program.
 It will fail to compile due to the last line which will produce the error `Undergrad does not implement Student (missing getName method)`
+    * When a struct value is passed as an argument to a function that has an interface parameter, the struct's implementation will be checked by the compiler.

-    `Undergrad` has a receiver for `getPercentage` but not for `getName` therefore it is an incomplete implementation of the interface `Student`
+    * `Undergrad` has a receiver for `getPercentage` but not for `getName` therefore it is an incomplete implementation of the interface `Student`.

     </details>
     </details>